Güstrow Cathedral

 How long should I spend visiting?

-A visit typically takes about one to two hours, allowing time to explore both the interior and exterior.
+A visit typically lasts about an hour to an hour and a half, allowing enough time to explore the interior and appreciate the architectural details.

 Is photography allowed?